jakeosmith/hilarymasterserver/README.md

 ## Reconditioning Tool

 The home page now features a React dashboard for tracking vehicles.
 Enter a VIN to decode its details, assign a stage, and manage parts and labor.
 All data is stored in browser localStorage.

+The landing page greets visitors with **"Hi Jackson,"** before loading the dashboard.